allegroai/clearml-docs/docs/webapp/applications/apps_aws_autoscaler.md

 }
 ```

+#### Apply Configuration to Instances Spawned by the Autoscaler
+To ensure configurations are properly applied to instances spawned by the autoscaler, follow these best practices:

+* Add Required Configuration in the `extra_clearml_conf` field - Include any necessary ClearML configuration settings
+directly within the `extra_clearml_conf` section of the Configuration Vault.
+This will ensure that the settings are
+applied to all instances launched by the autoscaler.
+* Use a ClearML Service Account - Run the Autoscaler using a ClearML Service Account.
+Add the required configuration to the Service Account's ClearML Vault.
+This helps maintain consistent configurations across different instances and users.
+Associate a ClearML Administrator Vault:
+* Ensure there is a ClearML Administrator Vault associated with the group to which the user running the Autoscaler is a member.
+This provides a centralized way to manage and enforce configurations across multiple users and instances.
+By following these best practices, you can effectively manage and apply configurations to instances spawned by the autoscaler, ensuring consistent and reliable performance.

 ## Dashboard
 Once an autoscaler is launched, the autoscaler's dashboard provides information about available EC2 instances and their